-Six core partners contribute to the operation of the EIF: IMF, ITC, UNCTAD, UNDP, the World Bank and the WTO.
-UNIDO and UNWTO are observer agencies.
-The programme is supported by a multi-donor Trust Fund with contributions from 24 country donors.
+EIF has eight core trade and development partners: the IMF, ITC, UNCTAD, UNIDO, UNDP, UNWTO, the World Bank Group and the WTO.
+The programme is supported by a multi-donor Trust Fund managed by UNOPS.
+For other partnerships see https://www.enhancedif.org/en/partner-with-us.

 - Enhanced Integrated Framework website